mirror/dd-wrt/src/router/openssl3/NOTES-NONSTOP.md

 - nonstop-nsx_64_put

 **Note:** Cross-compile builds for TNS/E have not been attempted, but should follow the same considerations as for TNS/X above.
-SPT builds generally require FLOSS, which is not available for workstation builds.
-As a result, SPT builds of OpenSSL cannot be cross-compiled.

 Also see the NSDEE discussion below for more historical information.